desdelgado/Turbofan_Project/README.md

-# Turbofan_Project
+# Turbofan Project
-Looking at predicting failure in simulated turbofan data
+Can we predict the failure of jet engines using sensor data?